TamSuj/MultiPlayer_TicTacToe/README.md

 # Multi-Player Tic-Tac-Toe

 Welcome to the Multi-Player Tic-Tac-Toe program!
 This program allows multiple users to play Tic-Tac-Toe simultaneously for up to 10 players.
-It includes features to ensure valid user inputs, checks for winners based on customizable winning conditions (winnerStreak), and ends the game when a winner is detected.
+It includes features to ensure valid user inputs, checks for winners based on customizable winning conditions (winnerStreak), and ends the game when a winner is detected (or the board is full).

 ## How to Play